How to Choose a Clock Repair School

 - Wooden movement clocks

-Certificate programs in clock repair or horology take 6-12 months to complete.
+Certificate programs in clock repair or horology take 6-12 months.
 These programs are for students looking for a more in-depth education and a career in clock repair.
-Courses covered may include repair techniques, assessments, price estimation, advanced tools and use of lathes.
-Prior to completion of the program students will be able to take a worn down clock and rebuild it using learned clock repair tools and techniques.
+Courses may include repair techniques, assessments, price estimation, advanced tools and use of lathes.
+Students rebuild a broken/unused clock using learned tools and techniques.
 Additional courses may cover:

 - Rebuilding teeth